nypl-spacetime/nypl-warper/README.md

 ### Making Code Changes and Deployment

 There are two main changes to the system.
-Changes to checked in code, and changes to configuration files. [[Configuration files|Config]] are not stored in the repository.
-To change these the user would need to ssh into the server and change the file.
+Changes to checked in code, and changes to configuration files.
+Some configuration files (`/config/*`) are not stored in the repository.
+To change these you need to ssh into the server and change the file.
+Some `.example` files are provided for reference.

 #### Changes to checked in code.